Web Chat

 Web Chat Settings

-Causes a button to appear at the end of a web chat conversation that allows the user to request a transcript of the web chat conversation.
+Causes a button to appear at the end of a Web Chat conversation that allows the customer to request a transcript of the conversation to be emailed to them.

-Enables the ability for the customer to attach files to a web chat, making the file available to an agent.
-This is essentially the same functionality as SMS attachments but can be disabled in web chat for added security.
-Only a certain set of file types are available for upload such as images and PDF files.
+Enables the ability for the customer to attach files to a Web Chat conversation, making the file available to an agent.
+This is essentially the same functionality as SMS attachments but can be disabled in Web Chat for added security.
+Only a certain set of file types are available for upload, such as images and PDF files.
 For a full list of supported files types please see the list here.

-Enables the ability for agents to attach and send files to a customer via web chat.
+Enables the ability for agents to attach and send files to a customer in Web Chat conversations.

-Enables a set of emojis for the customer to include in messages sent.
+Enables a set of emojis for the customer to include in messages sent in Web Chat conversations.

-Sound notifications for the end user bring attention to notifications generated by the web chat.
+Sound notifications for the customer bring attention to new message notifications generated by Web Chat.
 Toggle this off to disable sounds.

 📘

-This sound will only play when webchat is closed, or when it is not the active tab on desktop web chat.
+Sound notifications will only play when the Web Chat window is closed, or when it is not the active tab on desktop Web Chat.

-Toggle on to allow the browser tab to be changed indicating web chat events:
+Toggle on to allow the browser tab to display new message notifications for the customer.

 📘